Skip to Content

 Kona’s Best Excursions

-A port day in Kona is all about being outside, and the selection of outdoor activities is almost overwhelming.
+A port day in Kona is all about being outside.
 The snorkeling and watersports are top-notch, with chances to see spinner dolphins in Kealakekua Bay (and also the Captain Cook monument).

 If being above the clouds isn’t your thing, consider visiting Pu’uhonua o Honaunau National Historical Park.
 At the park, visitors can relive the history of the Hawaiian culture.